Captain Kronos – Vampire Hunter

 Captain Kronos – Vampire Hunter is a 1974 British swashbuckling action horror film, written and directed by Brian Clemens, produced by Clemens and Albert Fennell for Hammer Film Productions, and starring Horst Janson, John Carson, Shane Briant, and Caroline Munro.
 The music score was composed by Laurie Johnson, supervised by Philip Martell.
-Belatedly released on 7 April 1974, the film was intended as the first in a series focused on the title character and his companions.
+Shot in 1972, but belatedly released in 1973 in the UK (and in June 1974 in the US), the film was intended as the first in a series focused on the title character and his companions.
 Due to the film's violence and sexual subtext, Captain Kronos was rated R in North America.
 This was Clemens' only film as a director.